mirage/ocaml-ipaddr/README.md

-# ipaddr: IP (and MAC) address manipulation
+# ipaddr: IP and MAC address manipulation

 A library for manipulation of IP and MAC address representations.

 Features:

- * Depends only on sexplib (conditionalization under consideration)
  * oUnit-based tests
  * IPv4 and IPv6 support
  * IPv4 and IPv6 CIDR prefix support